 We do not have the ability to independently conduct clinical trials for our drug candidates, and we rely on third parties such as contract research organizations, to help manage our clinical trial process and on medical institutions and clinical investigators to enroll qualified patients and conduct our clinical trials.
 Our reliance on these third parties for clinical development activities reduces our control over these activities.
 Accordingly, these third-party contractors may not complete activities on schedule, or may not conduct our clinical trials in accordance with regulatory requirements or our trial design.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may be required to replace them.
-Although we believe that there are a number of other third-party contractors we could engage to continue these activities, it may result in a delay of the affected trial.
+If these third parties do not successfully carry out their contractors we could engage to continue these activities, it may result in a delay of the affected trial.
 If clinical trials are not conducted in accordance with our contractual expectations or regulatory requirements, action by regulatory authorities might significantly and adversely affect the conduct or progress of these trials.
 Accordingly, our efforts to obtain regulatory approvals for and commercialize our drug candidates could be delayed.